 A cordless snow shovel is like a combination of the traditional snow shovel and an electric snowblower.
 And the best thing about cordless snow shovels is you can use them anywhere on your property and you don’t need to drag a cord with you or find a nearby power outlet.

-We recommend this Snow Joe 24V-SS11-XR 24-Volt iON for the following reasons:
+Our Top Pick is the Snow Joe 24V-SS13 for the following reasons:

-Cordless snow shovels are handheld and lightweight devices made to clear snow from smaller areas such as a small driveway, sidewalk, parking space, patio, or deck.
+Cordless snow shovels are essentially a combination of a traditional manual shovel and a miniature single-stage snowblower.
+It is a handheld and lightweight device made to clear snow from smaller areas such as a small driveway, sidewalk, parking space, patio, or deck.
 When a full-fledged snow blower is not needed, these are a great alternative.

-Even if you have a snow blower, adding a cordless snow shovel can make sense because you can use it in areas where it may be difficult to navigate your snowblower.
+Even if you already own a snow blower, adding a cordless snow shovel can make sense because you can use it in areas where it may be difficult to navigate your heavy snowblower.

 Some people even take a cordless snow shovel in their vehicle when a winter storm is expected.
 This helps in clearing snow that may be blocking your vehicle’s path when you park or drive outside during heavy snowfall.